 Supposedly, Specter wore Tom Ford Suits as well as Garrison but ultimately it is not clear whether those are the only brands who supplied clothes to the actor.
 At the end of the day, it should not matter, because with the right pictures, any decent tailor or MTM company should be able to recreate the look of his suits.

 A big fan of the tall, Italian collars you will never seen him with super wide-spread or super narrow collars.
+Some may call it a cutaway collar but that would be wrong.

 Harvey usually sticks with a standard white or pale blue shirt with barrel cuffs even though he sometimes wear French cuffs as well.